 TIP:- For nutrition’s sake, always eat the raw stalk of your broccoli.
 After you have prepared the florets for cooking, slice down and take the outer edges off the stalk off (I give those to my dog who loves them) and eat the inner tube you have left.
 It tastes very mild and is crisp, juicy and full of nutrition.

 CALCIUM CONTENT – per 3 figs – 52MG – 5% of your daily intake.

 Figs, both raw and dried, contain magnesium, manganese, copper, potassium, B6 and vitamin K, so they really are a fantastic addition to any healthy diet plan.
 They are delicious fresh when in season, but equally as good dried when they go all sweet and chewy.

-Add them chopped to salads, or bake your fresh figs with a little honey for the ultimate sweet treat.
+Add them chopped to salads.
+Or, bake your fresh figs with a little maple syrup for the ultimate sweet treat.

-11. GREEN SUPERFOOD POWDER
+11. GREEN SUPEFOOD POWDER

-The thing they all have in common is that along with a super high antioxidant and phytonutrient content, they all contain high levels of calcium as most green leafy foods do, except this is way more concentrated, and freeze or tumble dried at its peak of nutrition.
+The thing they all have in common is that along with a super high antioxidant and phytonutrient content, they all contain high levels of calcium as most green leafy foods do.
+But, this is way more concentrated as it is freeze or tumble dried at its peak of nutrition.